cabforum/smime/SBR.md

    B.  **Place of Business not in the Country of Incorporation or Registration**: The CA MUST rely on a Verified Professional Letter that indicates the address of the Applicant's Place of Business and that business operations are conducted there.

-#### 3.2.2.5 Verified Method of Communication
+#### 3.2.2.5 Verified method of communication

-##### 3.2.2.5.1 Verification Requirements
+##### 3.2.2.5.1 Verification requirements

 To assist in communicating with the Applicant and confirming that the Applicant is aware of and approves issuance, the CA MUST verify a telephone number, fax number, email address, or postal delivery address as a Verified Method of Communication with the Applicant.

-##### 3.2.2.5.2 Acceptable Method of Verification
+##### 3.2.2.5.2 Acceptable method of verification

 To verify a Verified Method of Communication with the Applicant, the CA MUST:

-A.  Verify that the Verified Method of Communication belongs to the Applicant, or a Parent/Subsidiary or Affiliate of the Applicant, by matching it with one of the Applicant's Parent/Subsidiary or Affiliate's Places of Business in:
+1. Verify that the Verified Method of Communication belongs to the Applicant, or a Parent/Subsidiary or Affiliate of the Applicant, by matching it with one of the Applicant's Parent/Subsidiary or Affiliate's Places of Business in:

-  i. records provided by the applicable phone company;
+  A. records provided by the applicable phone company;
-  ii. a QGIS, QTIS, or QIIS; or
+  B. a QGIS, QTIS, or QIIS; or
-  iii. a Verified Professional Letter; and
+  C. a Verified Professional Letter; and

-B.  Confirm the Verified Method of Communication by using it to obtain an affirmative response sufficient to enable a reasonable person to conclude that the Applicant, or a Parent/Subsidiary or Affiliate of Applicant, can be contacted reliably by using the Verified Method of Communication.
+2. Confirm the Verified Method of Communication by using it to obtain an affirmative response sufficient to enable a reasonable person to conclude that the Applicant, or a Parent/Subsidiary or Affiliate of Applicant, can be contacted reliably by using the Verified Method of Communication.

-#### 3.2.2.6 Verification of Applicant's Operational Existence
+#### 3.2.2.6 Verification of applicant's operational existence

-#### 3.2.2.6.1 Verification Requirements
+##### 3.2.2.6.1 Verification requirements

 The CA MUST verify that the Applicant has the ability to engage in business by verifying the Applicant's, or Affiliate/Parent/Subsidiary Company's, operational existence.
 The CA MAY rely on its verification of a Government Entity's legal existence under [Section 11.2](#112-verification-of-applicants-legal-existence-and-identity) as verification of a Government Entity's operational existence.

-#### 3.2.2.6.2 Acceptable Method of Verification
+##### 3.2.2.6.2 Acceptable method of verification

 To verify the Applicant's ability to engage in business, the CA MUST verify the operational existence of the Applicant, or its Affiliate/Parent/Subsidiary Company, by: